urcuqui/WhiteHat/Python - Scripts/3+/Testing/pytest/readme.md

-the information was obtained from https://docs.pytest.org/, all the credits for the original authors.
+the information were obtained from https://docs.pytest.org/, all the credits for the original authors.

 + "Pytest will run all files of the form test_*.py or *_test.py in the current directory and its subdirectories" https://docs.pytest.org/en/7.1.x/explanation/goodpractices.html#test-discovery